Hazyshades/Sendly-backend-agent/README.md

 # Sendly AI Agent

-Sendly AI Agent is the backend for a Telegram bot that helps users manage crypto wallets via Circle Developer-Controlled Wallets.
-The agent understands natural language, supports voice commands, stores contacts in Supabase, and executes wallet operations through a lightweight state-driven flow that does not depend directly on the LangGraph runtime.
+Sendly AI Agent is a universal LangGraph-based agent component that performs functions of controlling user funds and executing flexible money flows via voice or text.

 ## Key Features

 - Natural language command parsing powered by configurable LLM providers (AIMLAPI or OpenAI) with automatic fallback.
 - Telegram interface that supports both text and voice messages, including ElevenLabs transcription.
-- Wallet operations via the Circle SDK: balance lookup, transaction creation, message signing, and testnet faucet requests.
+- Wallet operations via the Circle SDK.
 - Supabase integration for secure storage of user contacts and scheduled jobs.
 - Periodic polling of Supabase schedules with protection against duplicate triggers.
 - Extensible node-based execution pipeline (`AgentGraph`) that selects the next action based on user state.